cybermaggedon/amqp/README.md

 # AMQP

 Lua Client for AMQP 0.9.1

-## Requirements
-1. LuaJIT 2.1
-2. busted 2.0 (Testing framework)

 ## Typical Use Cases